My Computer Science Vocabulary Page

 When tasks start, run and complete in overlapping time periods.

 Task can be seen as a function.
-I can have concurrency even if I have a sigle thread of excution (this can be achieve with time slicing the thread, cooperative threading model or breaking up tasks and requeuing the tasks)
+I can have concurrency even if I have a sigle thread of execution (this can be achieve with time slicing the thread, cooperative threading model or breaking up tasks and requeuing the tasks)

 Concurrency is the basic building block that allow to get to parallelism.
 Also improve interactivity.